 Yes, that Ryan Babel.

-Things weren't ideal for him in Merseyside but a guy who still turns out for the Netherlands at the age of 33 is always going to be handier than the headlines suggest, and he was a useful figure in Liverpool's run to the 2008 semis.
+Things weren't ideal for him in Merseyside but a guy who still turns out for the Netherlands is always going to be handier than the headlines suggest, and he was a useful figure in Liverpool's run to the 2008 semis.